arjun-menon/pypage/README.md

       -v, --verbose         print a short message before preprocessing -p, --prettify        prettify the resulting HTML using BeautifulSoup -- requires BeautifulSoup4
+      --long_delim LONG_DELIM LONG_DELIM
+                            override the default long delimiters (<python> and
+                            </python>).
+Specify the opening and closing long
+                            delimiters, in sequence.
+      --short_delim SHORT_DELIM SHORT_DELIM
+                            override the default short delimiters (<py> and
+                            </py>).
+Specify the opening and closing short
+                            delimiters, in sequence.

 ### Using pypage as a library
 **pypage** exports two functions that enable it to be used as a library.
 The functions are: